-We find ways for our employees to learn that are highly relevant to them.
+We developed for our employees' online system to learn topics which are highly relevant to them.
 Learning from the comfort of the employee's home is one of the strategies that we have implemented to give our employees more learning opportunities.